uloco/numix-cursor/README.md

 other distros.
 You may just have to tweak where the files are installed to (or just use a symlink to link the two directories, ie ln -S ~/.icons/Numix-Cursor [path-they-should-be-installed])

-For the moment, the only size supported is 24px and one color scheme.
+For the moment, the only size supported is 24px and the orange color is customizable.

 Original .cursor and .svg images used were created, manually, by uloco using Inkscape and a text editor.